henrytseng/event-aggregator/README.md

 	// Resource 2
 	resource2.createConnection(aggregator.waitCallback('complete'));
+	resource2.createConnection(myCallback = aggregator.waitCallback('complete'));

 Set up a listener for the triggering event (e.g. - "complete" is dispatched by the aggregator) you've registered for:

 	aggregator.on('complete', function() {
 		// ...
 	});

+## Triggering Multiple Events

+Pass an array to add multiple triggers (multiple dependencies on an event/callback):

+	aggregator.waitEvent(['complete', 'ready', 'destroy'], resource1, 'connect');

+## Removing Events

+Removed an event or callback:

+	// Remove an event
+	aggregator.ignoreEvent('complete', resource1, 'connect');

+	// Remove a callback
+	aggregator.ignoreCallback('complete', myCallback);

+## Restarting

+Reset a trigger, wait for all callbacks and events to execute again:

+	aggregator.resetTrigger('complete');

+## Clearing

+Clear a trigger, remove all subscribed events and callbacks:

+	aggregator.clearTrigger('complete');

+## Checking the Status

+Check the status:

+	aggregator.check('complete');

 ## License